On This Page

 Datatype rules control how incoming events are parsed and labeled.

-Confirm that data arrives, parses, and routes as expected.
-See See Live Data Flow.
+Start sending events from your upstream sender.
+Confirm that data arrives, parses, and routes as expected, using the Live Data Flow.